Frequently asked questions

 When should I be concerned about my child?

-- You should be concerned if your child begins to have a temperature above 101.5F or 38.6C degrees, chills, increasing abdominal pain, feeling bloated or persistently vomiting.
+- You should be concerned if your child begins to have a persistent temperature above 101.5F or 38.6C degrees, chills, increasing abdominal pain, feeling bloated or persistently vomiting.
 Please give us a call at 804-828-3500 or visit your pediatrician.

 - Your child is doing well when the tube feeds flows into the stomach without resistance and your child does not have any vomiting or spit ups.
 It is also a good sign when your child is having wet and soiled diapers regularly.